REZZOUGAICHA/REZZOUGAICHA/README.md

-# 👋 Salam, I'm Aicha Rezzoug
+# 👋 Salam, I'm Aïcha Rezzoug

 4th-year **Software Engineering student** at **ESI Algiers**, passionate about web development, AI, and IoT.
 Always exploring new technologies and eager to contribute to impactful projects.